 In June 1992, Danny Harold Rolling, the mysterious singing drifter facing trial in the gruesome 1990 mutilation murders of five college students in Gainesville, asked me to help him present his story.

-In May 1993, he sent me a series of images- a teddy bear with a noose around his neck, a teddy bear on a guillotine, a masked teddy bear wielding a menacing knife-that reveal more about the mind of this accused serial killer than anything I have seen to date.
+In May 1993, he sent me a series of images ¬ a teddy bear with a noose around his neck; a teddy bear on a guillotine; and a masked teddy bear brandishing a knife ¬ that reveal more about the mind of this accused serial killer than anything I have seen to date.

 Inside the big. bad convict that Ted Bundy’s death-row cellmate called “the most dangerous man I’ve ever known,” is a helplessly trapped little child clutching his Teddy.

-The droll, cuddly face of Little Danny’s Teddy registers dismay as the noose tightens around his node.
-His eyes pop open with surprise and his soil arms stick out rigidly with shock.
+The droll, cuddly face of Little Danny’s Teddy registers dismay as the noose tightens around his neck.
+His eyes pop open with surprise and his soft arms stick out rigidly with shock.

 The next day, just like a bad dream, a variation of the same drama recurs.
 This time Teddy’s doomed little face expresses his desolation as he contemplates the guillotine poised over his pinioned neck.
 His arms droop in resignation to his fate.

-For Little Danny, Teddy’s pitiful plight is all too real It’s with Teddy that Little Danny portrays the dramas he endures every day.
-He shakes Teddy and threatens him: “You better behave!
+For Little Danny, Teddy’s pitiful plight is all too real.
+It’s with Teddy that Little Danny portrays the dramas he endures every day.
+He shakes Teddy and threatens him: “You'd better behave!
 Or you will be punished... to the maximum extent!
 IT’S THE LAW!”